 New York City Schools

 The New York City Department of Education website provides a complete list of schools by borough.
 The NYC Department of Education is the largest public school system in the nation, with over 1,700 schools, educating 1.1 million students.
+New York University (NYU) is one of the largest private universities in the country, and boasts famous alumni like Martin Scorsese, Lady Gaga, and J.D.
+Salinger.

 New York City Hospitals

 There are over 60 hospitals and medical centers in New York City.
 The New York City Health and Hospitals Corporation (HHC) operates the public hospitals and medical centers in the city.
 HHC is the largest municipal healthcare organization in the United States and serves around 1.4 million people.
 Of the public hospitals in the HHC, the most well-known is Bellevue Hospital located in Manhattan.
-Bellevue is also the oldest public hospital in the country.
-If you’ve made New York City your new home, it’s a good idea to get to know the healthcare resources available:
+Bellevue is also the oldest public hospitals in the country.
+If you’ve made New York City your new home, it’s a good idea to get to know the healthcare resources available.

 New York City Real Estate